-LWAYS on hand a large assortment of every variety of
+LWAYS on hand a large assortment of every

-HOUSEHOLD AND OFFICE Furniture, embracing Bureaus, Sofas, assorted colors f Cottage Furniture, Bedsteads, Tete-a-Tetes, Settees, Washstands, Wardrobes, Arm, Wood, Office, Rocking and Barbar Chairs, Etageres.
-Marble Tables, Sideboards Spring Beds, Mattresses of Husk, Cotton and Hair, Re ception and Upholstered Chairs, Cribs and Cradles, Extension Tables of every length.
+HOUSEHOLD AND OFFICE Furniture, embracing Bureaus, Sofas, assorted colors of Cottage Furniture, Bedsteads, Tete-a-Tetes, Settees,

+Washstands, Wardrobes, Arm, Wood, Office, Rocking, and Barbar Chairs, Etageres, Marble Tables, Sidehoards, Spring Beds, Mattresses of Husk, Cotlon and Han, Reception and Cradles, Extension Tables of Every length. tension Tables of every trayer.

-nor Persons disposed to purchase are invited to call and give our stock an examination, which, for variety and quality of workmanship, cannot be excelled by any establishment in the country.
+Persons disposed to purchase are invited to call and give our stdek and examination which, for variety and quality of work manship, cannot be excelled by any establishment in the country.

-A. MATHIOT & SON.
+A. MATHIOT & SON,

 Nos.
-25 and 27 North Gay street Jan.
-29, 1861-1y.
-Baltimore, Md.
+25 and 27 North Gay street, Jan.
+(29, v1861-1y, v) G v 1 8 C Baltimore, Md.